-Global Repository settings
+Global Repository Settings

 Global repository settings is a Technology Preview feature only.
 Technology Preview features are not currently supported and might not be functionally complete.
 We do not recommend using them in production.
 These features provide early access to an upcoming Pipelines-as-Code features, enabling you to test functionality and provide feedback during the development process.